For District II Director: George M. Bodner

 Purdue Section.
 Purdue University, West Lafayette, Ind.

-Honors: Fellow, Royal Society of Chemistry (RSC), 2010; ACS Fellow, 2009; Pimentel Award in Chemical Education, ACS, 2003; Nyholm Medal, RSC, 2003; Clifford C. Furnas Distinguished Alumni Award, SUNY Buffalo, 2003; Distinguished Professor, Transylvania University, May 1989; Catalyst Award in Chemical Education, Chemical Manufacturers Association, 1989; Distinguished Professor, Xi’an Jiaotong University, November 1985; predoctoral fellow, National Aeronautics & Space Administration,1969–72; predoctoral fellow, National Science Foundation, 1968; Sigma Xi; Phi Lambda Upsilon
+Honors: James Flack Norris Award for Outstanding Achievement in the Teaching of Chemistry, ACS Northeastern Section, 2010; Royal Society of Chemistry Fellow, 2010; ACS Fellow, 2009; Pimentel Award in Chemical Education, ACS, 2003; Nyholm Medal, Royal Society of Chemistry, 2003; Clifford C. Furnas Distinguished Alumni Award, the University at Buffalo, 2003; Transylvania University, distinguished professor, May 1989; Chemical Manufacturers Association Catalyst Award in Chemical Education, 1989; Xi’an Jiaotung University, distinguished professor, November 1985; NASA, predoctoral fellow, 1969–72; NSF, predoctoral fellow, 1968; Sigma Xi; Phi Lambda Upsilon

-Professional positions (for past 10 years): Purdue University, Arthur E. Kelly Distinguished Professor of Chemistry, Education & Engineering, 1977 to date
+Professional positions (for past 10 years): Purdue University, Arthur E. Kelly Distinguished Professor of Chemistry, Education & Engineering

 Join the conversation